Reactor pressure vessel: Irradiation hardening

 The creation of defects such as voids or bubbles, precipitates, dislocation loops or lines, and defect clusters can strengthen a material because they block dislocation motion.
 The movement of dislocations is what leads to plastic deformation.
 While this hardens the material, the downside is that there is a loss of ductility.
-Losing ductility, or increasing brittleness, is dangerous in RPV's because it can lead to catastrophic failure without warning.
+Losing ductility, or increasing brittleness, is dangerous in RPVs because it can lead to catastrophic failure without warning.
 When ductile materials fail, there is substantial deformation before failure, which can be monitored.
-Brittle materials will crack and explode when under pressure without much prior deformation, so there's not much engineers can do to detect when the material is about to fail.
+Brittle materials will crack and explode when under pressure without much prior deformation, so there is not much engineers can do to detect when the material is about to fail.
 A particularly damaging element in steels that can lead to hardening or embrittlement is copper.
 Cu-rich precipitates are very small (1-3 nm) so they are effective at pinning dislocations.
-It has been recognized that copper is the dominant detrimental element in steels used for RPV's, especially if the impurity level is greater than 0.1 wt%.
+It has been recognized that copper is the dominant detrimental element in steels used for RPVs, especially if the impurity level is greater than 0.1 wt%.
 Thus, the development of "clean" steels, or ones with very low impurity levels, is important in reducing radiation-induced hardening.